Zenovia’s secret (Chapter 21)

 Published on: 23/10/2022Back to Blog

-This text is the product of fiction.
+This novel is the product of fiction.
 None of the characters described are real.
-Lellos Demetriades, Mustafa Akinci, Glafkos Constantinides, Agni Petridou, Katia Taoushiani and Manthos Mavrommatis and the associated of Mr. Akinci are real persons and the roles attributed to them in the chapter are their real roles.
+Nevertheless, in this chapter Lellos Demetriades, Mustafa Akinci, Glafkos Constantinides, Agni Petridou, Katia Taoushiani and Manthos Mavrommatis and the associated of Mr. Akinci are real persons and the roles attributed to them are their real roles.

 Cyprus – Summer 2021

 Zena wasted no time.
 She asked to be brought to her room a small table to use as a desk and she put there her laptop, the book that Agni gave her along with the interview that Glafkos brought her and began to study.
 At the same time, she was discussing with Alexis how she could communicate with Mustafa Akinci.

 -I have asked Glafkos Constantinides and Agni if it would be easy for them to find me a way to communicate and they told me that they did not have any information themselves.
 What do you think we can do?

 -I have something else in mind.
 A few years ago, when I had come from Melbourne and wanted material for a cultural event there, I visited the Nicosia Municipality and met the cultural officer, Mrs. Katia Taoushiani.
 She was a very kind and very educated lady, who served me directly.
 This is the one who organized the cultural activities when Lellos Demetriades was mayor and from what she told me they were having very interesting events.
 They promoted at the same time traditional cultural elements, educational activities such as the Open University and high-level intellectual events with renowned artists, such as Marios Tokas.
 Marios Tokas was a Greek Cypriot composer who excelled in Greece.
 His works are masterpieces and have been presented in many European capitals.
 Unfortunately, he died young.
 This and many more constituted the wide range of events that took place!
 I was impressed.